klinejonathan/diving/jb_summary.md

 A pretty neat formation, and there’s a couple of unmarked (but lined) jumps behind and next to it.
 Chicken Head Rock is located ~700’ into the cave, on top of the first breakdown.
-At Chicken Head Rock, if you look left (almost inline with it’s head), you’ll see the sidemount entrance to the Squirrel / Lost Student tunnel.
+At Chicken Head Rock, if you look left (almost inline with it’s head), you’ll see the sidemount (becoming vertical fissure, so swim sideways)  exit of the Lost Student tunnel.
 There is also a vertical shaft / crevice above the Chicken Head, which is sidemount only and supposedly goes up about 40’ before being too tight to pass.

 # Unmarked / Unlined Tunnel @ 2nd Breakdown